Written by: DreamMeaning Editorial Team

 "I'm not the only one who dreams this."

-What does it mean if I dream about sleep context repeatedly?
+What does it mean if I dream about sleeping repeatedly?

-Recurring dreams of sleep contexts may indicate unresolved emotional themes or a persistent need for rest and reflection in your life.
+Recurring dreams of sleep may indicate unresolved themes around self-care or avoidance, suggesting a need to address these areas in waking life.

 Dreams often appear during change